-For buildings greater than 2,000m2, compliance with TGS v3 requires the submission of a Design Development Stage Energy Report ("DDSER") at SPA.
-For projects targeting the higher voluntary targets (Tier 2, 3, or 4 projects), an As-Constructed Stage Energy Report ("ACSER") is also required to be submitted directly to the Energy and Environment Division ("EED") at EnergyReview@toronto.ca.
+For buildings greater than 2,000m, compliance with TGS v4 requires the submission of a Design Development Stage Energy Report ("DDSER") at SPA.
+For projects targeting the higher voluntary targets (Tier 2 or 3 projects), an As-Constructed Stage Energy Report ("ACSER") is also required to be submitted directly to one of the City's prequalified third-party project evaluators, registered with the City of Toronto.
 The ACSER will be necessary to document compliance with TGS Tier 2 (or above) requirements and to demonstrate consistency from design through to construction.
-Once the ACSER has been reviewed, a representative from the EED will conduct a site visit to ensure that equipment has been installed per the report.
+Once the ACSER has been reviewed, a representative from the third-party project evaluator will conduct a site visit to ensure that equipment has been installed per the report.